Landscape Action Plan

 Steve Avery, Director of Park Services, said: ‘The draft Landscape Action Plan does not ‘prohibit’ the use of certain features in the landscape – rather it aims to encourage people to consider options which might be more in keeping with the character of the New Forest.
 It is very different from a planning document and does not tell people what they can do and is not a means of controlling things.’

 Part of the action plan is to assess how the landscape changes over time.
 We hope this document will raise awareness about the landscape – particularly for people coming into the area - and some of the issues which are regularly brought to us by parish councils and other bodies, so we can work together to keep the New Forest special.

 Natural England has asked all local authorities to prepare Landscape Character Assessments.
 Natural England has set out a prescribed framework on how the documents should be formulated so they are quite detailed and technical.

 The Landscape Action Plan and Landscape Character Assessment were compiled with the help of a wide range of organisations.
-The Landscape Character Assessment is available on the right, and the final version will be published in May 2014.
+A draft version of the Landscape Character Assessment is available on the right, and the final version will be published during 2014.